AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-single-sign-on-to-a-portal.md

 >[!NOTE]
 >
->Marketo only supports Identity Provider-initiated (also known as IdP-initiated), in which the user first launches the Idp login page, authenticates, then navigates to My Marketo.
+>Marketo only supports Identity Provider-initiated (also known as IdP-initiated), in which the user first launches the Idp login page, authenticates, then navigates to [!DNL My Marketo].

 ## Additional Notes {#additional-notes}